peppone93/SpacePlayers_generator/README.md

 SPACE PLAYER GENERATOR

 This project consists of creating an interface which includes a list of players, having a name and a class.
-The number of players is random, between 20 and 50, the class of each player is also random, among the following: "Engineer", "Politic", "Pilot", "Android", "Military".
+The number of players is random, between 20 and 50.
+The class of each player is also random, among the following: "Engineer", "Politic", "Pilot", "Android", "Military".

 The first button allows to delete the list and generate a new (random) one, the second button to add a player on the top of the list and the third to just clean the list.